 While goods movement is a vital element of transportation system planning, regulation, design and operation—as well as of land use, economic development and sustainability—Canadian cities vary widely in how they plan for it.
 The City of Calgary recently completed a multimodal goods movement strategy that received widespread industry and political support, and is now being implemented.
-This webinar will address major aspects of Calgary’s strategy, including:
+This webinar addressed major aspects of Calgary’s strategy, including:

 Madhuri Seera, City of Calgary

 Madhuri Seera is a Senior Transportation Engineer with the City of Calgary, and was project manager for the Calgary Goods Movement Strategy.
 She is a licensed professional engineer and a certified Professional Traffic Operations Engineer.